EOP-OMB/federal-program-inventory/website/_program/TC.153.md

 grants_url: null
 is_subpart_f: null
 layout: program
-objective: Under the baseline tax system, all compensation, including dedicated payments and in-kind benefits, should be included in taxable income.
+objective: Under the baseline tax system, all compensation, including deferred and dedicated payments, should be included in taxable income.
 In addition, investment income would be taxed as earned.
-Under current law, employers may establish trusts to pay supplemental unemployment benefits to employees separated from employment.
-  Investment income earned by such trusts is exempt from taxation.
+In contrast, under current law self-employed individuals can make deductible contributions to their own retirement plans equal to 25 percent of their income, up to a maximum of $69,000 in 2024.
+Total plan contributions are limited to 25 percent of a firm’s total wages.
+The tax on the investment income earned by self-employed SEP, SIMPLE, and qualified plans is deferred until withdrawn.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":34420000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":43180000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":39350000000.0}]'
 outlays: null
 permalink: /program/TC.153.html
 popular_name: ''